Shakuhachi: Western contemporary music

-Synthesized
+Synthesized/sampled

 The sound of the shakuhachi is also featured from time to time in electronica, pop and rock, especially after being commonly shipped as a "preset" instrument on various synthesizers and keyboards beginning in the 1980s.

+The General MIDI standard assigns the shakuhachi to program number 78.
+One of the best known pop songs of the 1980s that uses this sound is "Sledgehammer" by Peter Gabriel.
+This was also used in the ident of the short-lived Coca-Cola Telecommunications.